MarcoWorms/learn.js/README.md

 console.log("Hi there!")

 // console.log is a default function that will print a value into your console.
-// Until now we've been typyng and returing values one by one, when running a
+// Until now we've been typing and returing values one by one, when running a
 // program with many lines and values we often use console.log to debug or
 // describe actions in our developer console.
 ```